JingruGong1023/Machine_Learning/ML_Review.md

 \end{aligned}
 $$
 - **NOTE**: $y_i = -1\ or \ 1$
+- Note: regularization term is not inside of the log function
 - **Smaller $C$** (a lot of regularization) **limits the influence of individual points**, bigger regularization

 <br>